ChrisYzcc/parsec-riscv/README.md

 | vips          | glib, zlib, libxml2, ffi, pcre2 |
 | dedup         | openssl, zlib                   |

-To install extra required libraries, run `./install_rv_libs.sh` which will install libs to `parsec_rv_libs` in the PARSEC directories.
+To install extra required libraries, run `./install_rv_libs.sh` which will install libs to `parsec_rv_libs` in the PARSEC directory.
+Currently, libraries required by `raytrace` is not supported.

 You can also use your RISC-V version libraries.
 Remember to change `${RV_LIB_PREFIX}` in `build.sh`.